cloudfoundry/postgres-release/README.md

 ### Considerations before deploying

 1. A copy of the database is made for the upgrade, you may need to adjust the persistent disk capacity of the postgres job.
-1. The upgrade happens as part of the monit start and its duration may vary basing on your env.
-The postgres monit start timeout can be adjusted using property `databases.monit_timeout`.
-You may need to specify a higher value if you have a large database
+1. The upgrade happens as part of the pre-start and its duration may vary basing on your env.
     - In case of a PostgreSQL minor upgrade a simple copy of the old data directory is made.
     - In case of a PostgreSQL major upgrade the `pg_upgrade` utility is used.
 1. Postgres will be unavailable during this upgrade.